-From thrilling theme park rides to beach-side relaxation, our guide to Sentosa has everything covered!
+From thrilling theme park rides to beach relaxation, there are plenty of things to do in Sentosa!

 Whoever says our city is a boring place clearly doesn’t know all the cool things to do in Singapore.
 One of our favourite activities is spending a day at Sentosa.
-Why, you ask?
-‘Cause this popular island has a list of amazing world-class spots that offer a smorgasbord of fun-tastic activities.
+This popular island has a list of amazing world-class spots that offer a smorgasbord of fun-tastic activities.
 It’s more than just sun, sea and sand.
 Turn up those thrills already!
 Here’s our ultimate guide to Sentosa, covering everything from top attractions to beaches to restaurants.

 Singaporeans don’t know how to have fun?
 Nonsense.
 Nothing beats this award-winning theme park for all things awesome and thrilling.
 There’s a ride for everyone, from the scaredy-cat to the adrenaline junkie.
 With street performances, kid-friendly fun and electrifying entertainment, there’s plenty to do.
 You’ll want to set aside an entire day for this!